 Instead, help your kids start their careers and their adult lives off in the right direction, by sharing these money-management tips.

 1. Open sesame.
 A checking account is essential.
 However, before you decide on an account, assess how many transactions you'll make each month, and how you'll make them (i.e., paying bills in person or over the Internet, cash withdrawals from ATM).
 Then look at the accounts your financial institution offers, to see which one covers those transactions for the lowest service charges or monthly fees (look for a college student plan -- they may provide lower fees).
-When you withdrawal cash from ATMs, use the ones offered by your bank.
+When you withdraw cash from ATMs, use the ones offered by your bank.
 Other ATMs can charge hefty service fees.

 2. Debit wisely.
 Using debit cards (which take money directly out of your account) can be a wiser move for keeping budgets on track than credit cards (which can rack up big debts in a short amount of time).
 But they do come with security risks.
 Scammers who observe your card number and your password can create their own cards to access your accounts.
 Always be aware of who's around you when you're using the card.
 Shield your password with your hand when you're entering it, and report lost cards immediately.